falaki 4 months ago

 It’s best described as a creole language.

-• progmetaldev 5 hours ago
+• progmetaldev 4 months ago

 I upvoted because that make sense, but isn't that Old English still a kind of "glue language", where words are replaced and of different origin, but ultimately just chosen based on contact with other languages and/or slang that matches another language?
 I'm honestly interested, because translating from Old English or Germanic seems to be easier to do with automated tools, than what you'd consider modern English.
 Granted, being American, I am pretty good with figuring out slang or new words (especially having a teenager).
 I can definitely see American-English being a creole language, with a lot of evolution towards Spanish, given a lot of Hispanic culture being blended into American culture.
 I wish I knew more about language evolution, because it seems exciting and actually useful for tracking meaning between people.